 At the conclusion of the finalists' interview process for faculty positions, the search assistant and/or recruiter will facilitate the search process review for OIE review and approval.
-All search committee meeting minutes, search meeting notices, job advertisements, transcripts (if applicable), waivers/exemptions (if applicable), the search committee's final recommendations for the hiring manager, the recruitment plan (if revised), and the selected candidate's references should be uploaded to the candidate's Workday profile (note that these documents should be uploaded in the 'Attachments' tab, under the 'Other Documents' section, which is not visible to the candidate).
+All search committee meeting minutes, search meeting notices, job advertisements, transcripts (if applicable), waivers/exemptions (if applicable), the search committee's final recommendations for the hiring manager (if not included in committee meeting minutes), the recruitment plan (if revised), and the selected candidate's references should be uploaded to the candidate's Workday profile (note that these documents should be uploaded in the 'Attachments' tab, under the 'Other Documents' section, which is not visible to the candidate).
 Please see the "Checklist - Faculty Offer Documentation" for further details.
 After OIE approves this submission, the hiring unit may proceed with the employment agreement process.